cyrushanlon/K70-RGB-Lua-Interface/README.md

-# DotNetK70Controller
+# K70 RGB Lua Interface
 ## Intro
-Lua Control for the Corsair K70 RGB.
+Lua interface for controlling the K70 RGB.

-Make sure that the Corsair Utility Engine has the keyboard set to disable device lighting or the two sources will conflict and cause insane flickering.
+Make sure that the Corsair Utility Engine is either off or has the lighting disabled or the two will conflict.

-Place Lua scripts into a "lua" folder next to the exe
+Place Lua scripts into a "lua" folder next to the exe There are a few example scripts in the lua folder.

-### C++ functions from within lua
+### C++ functions from Lua
-There are example scripts in the lua folder.

-Required for looping in lua
+Required for looping the lua script.
+Without the Sleep it runs as fast as it can.
+Using sleep you can limit it.
 ```
-function main() end
+function main()
+  Update()
+	Sleep(25)
+end
 ```

 Parameter is a key code sent from C++, the keycodes can be found here:

 https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx

-Please note that the values received in lua are decimal integers not hexidecimal.
 ```
-function keypress(key) end
+function keypress(key)

+end

-function keyrelease(key) end
+function keyrelease(key)

+end
 ```

 Used to set a specified key to a specified colour.